froala/ember-froala-editor/README.md

 Embroider (addon v2 package format) will come at a minor release and will likely require a different way to import components and helpers from this addon.

-### What happend to the 3.0.x versions?
+#### What happend to the 3.0 versions?
-Due to Froala wanting to keep this addon version in alignment with the editor and embers move towards Ember Octane edition, this addon was in development during the editors 3.0.x versions.
-While you'll see betas under the 3.0.0 label it wasn't fully released until Froala released 3.1.0 of the editor.
+Due to Froala wanting to keep this addon version in alignment with the editor and embers move towards Ember Octane edition, this addon was in development during the editors 3.0-3.1 versions.
+While you'll see betas under the 3.0.0 label it wasn't fully released until Froala released 3.2.6 of the editor.

 #### What happened to the docs site?
-Moving to `ember-cli-addon-docs` but just haven't gotten to it yet.
+Might move to `ember-cli-addon-docs` or whatever the community solution is but just haven't gotten to it yet.
 The "old" docs site was not updated for 3.x so references here have been removed, for now.

 Contributing